CNN-Based Image Reconstruction Method for Ultrafast Ultrasound Imaging: Results

 The \gls{invivo} experiments cover the full complexity of \gls{us} imaging, namely highly diverse scattering processes, a wide range of echogenicities, and all physical effects neglected in the simulated dataset used for training.
-Yet, diffraction artifacts were strongly reduced, especially visible in zones where \gls{sl} and \gls{gl} artifacts aggregate [\gls{eg} upper left of \cref{fig:results:experimental:caro-lq}].
+Yet, diffraction artifacts were strongly reduced, especially visible in zones where \gls{sl} and \gls{gl} artifacts aggregate [\gls{eg}, top left of \cref{fig:results:experimental:caro-lq}].
 Structures initially shadowed by such artifacts were well restored, up to some degree of residual artifacts.
 Image quality improvements were less visible in deeper regions, partially due to the fact that diffraction artifacts do not seem to be dominant there.
 Very fine and low-echogenic details, such as the carotid intima, were not accurately restored.
-An overall remaining clutter noise was observed, for instance within the carotid or in the anechoic regions below it.
-The complete image sequence from the longitudinal carotid acquisitions is presented in video format as supplementary material.
+An overall remaining clutter noise was observed, for instance within the carotid or in the anechoic regions below it (also in the \gls{lq} case).
+We computed standard image quality metrics, namely the \gls{psnr}, the \gls{ssim}, and the contrast between the tissue and the lumen.
+However, both the \gls{psnr} and the \gls{ssim} are strongly image-dependent and therefore not suitable for comparing different experiments.
+Also, contrast measures between \glspl{roi} in the tissue and in the lumen vary greatly depending on the choice of these \glspl{roi} and the level of artifacts contained within.
+We therefore chose not to report them and limited ourselves to a qualitative analysis.
+The complete \gls{invivo} sequence is presented in video format (Supplementary Material).